elvezjp/IXV-util-MarkItDown/README_en.md

 # IXV-util-MarkItDown

-IXV-util-MarkItDown bundles the Microsoft MarkItDown `.docx` to Markdown converter into a cross-platform CLI utility available as a standalone executable (`.exe`) for Windows and an application (`.app`) for macOS.
+IXV-util-MarkItDown bundles Microsoft MarkItDown into a cross-platform CLI utility available as a standalone executable (`.exe`) for Windows and an application (`.app`) for macOS.
+In MarkItDown mode it accepts not only `.docx` but also other formats supported by the library, such as PDF, and converts them to Markdown.

 ---